jb1981dev/Precise-Docs/docs/source/testpages/examples.rst

 You can also specify custom link text.
 The syntax for this is ``:doc:`Custom Link Text <path/to/page>```.
 You place your desired text before the path, separated by a space and enclosed in angle brackets.

+You can also make a link bigger, by using our CSS setup

+.. rst-class:: large-link

+	:doc:`Usage page <usage`

 .. code-block:: console